splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 .. _ios-rum-install:

 **************************************************************
-Install the iOS RUM agent for Splunk RUM
+Install the iOS RUM library for Splunk RUM
 **************************************************************

 .. meta::
-   :description: Instrument your iOS applications for Splunk Observability Cloud real user monitoring / RUM using the iOS RUM agent from the Splunk OpenTelemetry Instrumentation for iOS.
+   :description: Instrument your iOS applications for Splunk Observability Cloud real user monitoring / RUM using the iOS RUM library from the Splunk OpenTelemetry Instrumentation for iOS.

-You can instrument your iOS applications for Splunk RUM using the iOS RUM agent from the Splunk OpenTelemetry Instrumentation for iOS.

-To instrument your iOS application and get data into Splunk RUM, follow the instructions on this page.
+To instrument your iOS application using the iOS RUM library and get data into Splunk RUM, follow the instructions on this page.
+You can install the library using Swift Package Manager, CocoaPods, or by building an XCFramework.

 .. note:: Splunk APM is not required to instrument Splunk RUM for iOS.